BOARD OF DIRECTORS

 Tom Shirk, Board Chair

-Founder & President at Race Point Advisors & the White Porch Group
+Founder & CEO, Race Point Advisors LLC

 Anna Vouros, M.D., Vice Chair

-Primary Care Physician at Massachusetts General Hospital
+Physician at Massachusetts General Hospital

-Peter Alberding, CPWA, Treasurer
+Peter Alberding, CPWA, Clerk

 Peter is a 25-year veteran of the financial services industry and heads Raymond James’ wealth management unit in Boston.
 Peter joined Raymond James in March of 2014, after 17 years at UBS, where he held a number of management positions, including: Executive Director of Client Development in Zurich, Switzerland, Chief Operating Officer of UBS Wealth Management’s Western Division, and Complex Director of the Boston Office.
 Peter has comprehensive experience helping individuals, business owners, senior executives and affluent families to successfully manage their wealth.
 He has completed the Certified Private Wealth Advisor (CPWA) designation at the University of Chicago Booth School of Business.
 A graduate of Wesleyan University, he is an active supporter of the Wesleyan men’s basketball program and the Berklee College of Music.
 Peter is an enthusiastic blues guitar player who performs regularly with his band.
 He and his wife Lynn live in Needham, where they raised their four children.